 As Dom watched through Cree's dead eyes, a molten field of gruesome forms began to move strangely.
 Angular things jumped back and forth in the melting red grasses.
 Shapes like zebra tigers, two-headed spiked bears, insect-like guerillas wielding spears, all rushing madly into the ever growing demolition of life.

 They wanted something more.
 Something else.
 Tastier.
 Something evil.
-Something hateful, like them.
+Something hateful.

 They found it.
 The thing they wanted.
 The thing they had to have now.
 Had to drain of its life, now.
 Make it scream, now.
 Eat it alive, now.

-Cree was calling them!
-Using his own rotten smells of death.
+Cree was using his own rotten smells of death.
 Letting them know there was a better meal here, in this cell.
 Prepared.
 Frozen in place.
 A turkey ready for carving.
 Him.
 A soiled pile of shaking meat, near death.
 Ready for Hell's picking.
 Moments from ejecting its wicked soul into the abyss of hate.

 Dom wanted to lash out at Cree.
 Crush the spiders crawling all over the cell.
 Freaking flying spiders from hell, landing all over him now.
 Getting into his eyes, mouth, on his legs...biting over and over.
 Swarming like ants.

-Hang Cree all over again.
-Hang his ghost.
 Get out of my head, he told the ghost.
 He flinched repeatedly.
-Visions poured into his mind.
+Visions poured in.
 He tried to roll in his bed.
 This was not real, he said to himself.
 It couldn't be.

 Dom tried clutch at his chest.
 He was going back and forth now.
 From Cree's form to his own body.
 But he couldn't move from the bed.
 Couldn't even move his hands now.
 God, he thought.
 When will this end?